14 transactional email examples to get you inspired

 Mention other services that are also available.
 For example, if you also run a newsletter, you could give your customers the chance to become your new subscribers as well

-Once someone begins a subscription, Masterclass sends a welcome email with a list of their top expert classes to help people get started.
+In the example above, Masterclass sends a welcome email with a list of their top expert classes to help people get started when they begin a subscription.

 3. The password reset email 🔑